-After setting up you lists based on new leads generated or your existing book of business, learn how to manage them more efficiently with a few easy to use tips.
+After setting up your lists based on new leads generated or your existing book of business, learn how to manage them more efficiently with a few easy-to-use tips.

 Your everyday work with SimilarWeb: